On Teaching Fairy Stories

 In this book I argue for the role of fantastical literature in education.
-I include example discussions of two different fantastical texts, as well as a discussion of possible assignments.
 It concludes with the essay: “What Does Fairyland Require,” which brings together my decades of thinking about Fairyland.

 The Father of Lights: A Theology of Beauty